-Written by attorney Max Eldon Harger, almost 2 years ago.
+Written by attorney Max Eldon Harger, about 2 years ago.

 Im sure youre going to see with this with many (truthfully, if not all) of the discussions on this blog but disappointingly, the short answer is it depends.
 Depending on... more

 Written by attorney Alan T Harrison, 9 months ago.